Delaware franchise tax for LLCs

 - "Not in good standing" status — the state flags your LLC publicly.
 Banks, lenders, courts, and contractors can see it.

-Three years late and the LLC owes ~$310 in penalties + interest on top of the original $300.
+Three years late and the LLC owes ~$362 in penalties + interest ($200 flat fee + ~$162 interest) on top of the original $300 — about $662 all-in.
 Five years late and the state administratively cancels the LLC entirely — reinstatement requires paying everything owed plus a $200 reinstatement fee.
 Pay it on time.

 Registered agent fee (separate, also annual)